Data Centre Sustainability: the race to meet net zero carbon emissions

-Recent years have seen buyers demand more from organizations to battle the negative impact we have on the environment, a call that has echoed its way through supply chains.
+Recent years have seen buyers demand more from organisations to battle the negative impact we have on the environment, a call that has echoed its way through supply chains.
 It’s a call that governments and official bodies have mirrored, the European Green Deal introduced at the end of 2019 and the outcomes of the 26th UN Climate Change Conference of the Parties (COP26) at the end of 2021 are prime examples.

 Both aim to help improve the world we live in.
 With over 90% of world GDP and roughly 90% of global emissions now covered by net zero commitments, strengthened by the Glasgow Climate Pact made at COP26, governments are leading the way for a green and digital transformation.